-Liminality is an online quarterly magazine of speculative poetry edited by Shira Lipkin and Mattie Joiner.
+Liminality is an online quarterly magazine of speculative poetry edited by Shira Lipkin (co-founded and co-edited through our third year by Mattie Joiner).
 We are very pleased to meet you.
 We’re looking for speculative literary poems that touch the heart as much as the head; poems of the liminal, the fluid, and the fantastic.
 We’d love to see work that shifts shape, refuses to be to be easily pinned down or categorised.
 We actively welcome diversity; we want to hear new as well as established voices.
 Tell us tales we thought we knew, the way only you can tell them.
 Give us new myths.

 Liminality pays $10 per poem, for first worldwide publication rights and non-exclusive anthology rights.

 We are currently closed to submissions.